 Yet another added benefit of a living trust pertains to married couples.
 Only a living trust can provide you with a feeling of security.
-After the death of the second spouse, your assets and wealth will eventually pass to your selected beneficiaries.
+After the death of the second spouse, your assets will pass to your beneficiaries.
 It is protected from going to some stranger you didn’t know before your death.
-Married couples often make a huge mistake, thinking that their estate is secure for their next-generation without a trust in place.
-The truth of the matter is that once the first spouse dies, if the home is not in trust, then the surviving spouse can add anyone to the title who they desire.
+Married couples often make a huge mistake.
+They think that their estate is secure for their next-generation without a trust in place.
+If the home is not in trust, then the surviving spouse can add anyone to the title who they desire.
 Often this turns out to be a new partner in life.
-The surviving spouse will then out of loneliness make another connection with a significant other.
+The surviving spouse will make another connection with a significant other.
 The estate is then at considerable risk of escaping generational passing.
 It will be subject to dilution or elimination because of the new significant other.
 A living trust would put the brakes on such a scenario.
 It will preserve the estate for the next generation.

 A will by itself cannot control a disposition in the future as a living trust can.
 The Revocable Living Trust near me prevents your intentions for your estate from being violated.
 A will alone cannot accomplish.
 The trust preserves the estate for your children or other beneficiaries.
 Get your living trust near me before the inevitable happens.
-Iron Clad Living Trust Attorney near me is the person you want in your corner to help achieve your goals.
+Iron Clad Living Trust Attorney near me is the person you want to help achieve your goals in your corner.

-How much does it cost to set up a living trust?: The cost of hiring an estate planning attorney can vary widely from one law firm to another.
+How much does it cost to set up a living trust?
+The cost of hiring an estate planning attorney can vary widely from one law firm to another.
 Factors in the cost include the size of the estate, and whether the trust is for a married couple or a single person.
-Attorney fees typically range anywhere from $750 to $1,500, and can go higher for wealthy estates.
+Attorney fees typically range from $750 to $1,500 and can go higher for wealthy estates.

-What is the purpose of a living trust?: A revocable living trust has many purposes.
-A revocable living trust is designed to avoid probate and provide protections for your beneficiaries’ inheritance.
+What is the purpose of a living trust?
+A revocable living trust has many goals.
+A revocable living trust is designed to avoid probate.
+It provides protection for your beneficiaries’ inheritance.

-Which is better a will or a living trust?: A will suffers from numerous limitations.
-In California, a will cannot pass title to real property without that will being probated.
-A revocable living trust is the vastly superior means for passing on your wealth without the costs and delays of probate.
+Which is better a will or a living trust?
+A will suffers from many limitations.
+In California, a will cannot pass title to real property without that will be probated.
+A revocable living trust is the superior means for passing on your wealth.
+It avoids the costs and delays of probate.